 The Dawson County Sheriff’s Office is a progressive, full-service law enforcement agency located within North Georgia.
 Our community is growing rapidly, which causes an ever increasing need for criminal justice services.
 To ensure the citizens of Dawson County receive the highest quality law enforcement, we have established high standards for our employees.
 This agency strives to hire only the most qualified individuals to fill our positions.
 Our employee selection process is thorough and regimented.
 We are an equal opportunity employer, and each applicant is afforded equal opportunity regardless of race, creed, color, gender, national origin, age, or disability.
 Should you be disabled, you may request any reasonable accommodation(s) to further participate in the application process.

 Please note: Dawson County is an active member of the E-Verify Program with authorization beginning May 2008.
 The county's identification number is 121884.
 The county also participates in the Systematic Alien Verification for Entitlements Program monitored by the U.S. Citizenship and Immigration Services effective February 2010.
-If you have any questions concerning these programs, please contact Human Resources Director Donna Blanton at 706-344-3535.
+If you have any questions concerning these programs, please contact Sandra Evans at 706-344-3535.

 For employment opportunities, click here.

 "To contribute to the enhancement and maintenance of the quality of life for the community."